Gymnocalycium

 Gymnocalycium, commonly called chin cactus, is a genus of about 70 South American species of cactus.
 The genus name Gymnocalycium (from Greek, "naked calyx") refers to the flower buds bearing no hair or spines.
+In a 2023 classification of the tribe Cereeae, it was placed as the only genus in the subtribe Gymnocalyciinae, having formerly been placed in the subtribe Rebutiinae.